-If your role involves creating elearning, you’ve likely experienced that sinking feeling when you realise that the long, dense, dull manual that’s appeared on your desk is the content for your next elearning module.
+If your role involves creating online elearning content, you’ve likely experienced that sinking feeling when you realise that the long, dense, dull manual that’s appeared on your desk is the content for your next corporate elearning module.
 You want to create something snappy and engaging, but how do you make a seemingly boring subject interesting?

 What not to do

 When making elearning more interesting, the temptation is to break up the long pages into shorter chunks that learners can click to reveal, one at a time.
 Before you do this, it’s worth questioning why.
 There’s a common myth that clicks themselves are engaging when, in fact, too many can just get in the way.
 Consider what your learners really need to know to in order to improve their performance or change their behaviour.
 Remember…you’re working with a dry and boring topic so it’s worth being ruthless with cutting out any unnecessary content rather than hiding it behind layers of buttons.

 Once you’re working with the minimum amount of elearning content possible, you can focus on how to bring that content to life.